TANGO-Project/programming-model-and-runtime/README.md

           --container_image=/path/to/container.img \
           --lang=c appName appArgs
 ```
+###  Enabling adaptation from Self-Adaptation Manager
-In the case that, users want to let another component such as the Self-Adaptation Manager/ALDE the responsibility to scale up/down the resources, the application must be submitted with the enable_external_adaptation option of the enqueue_compss command as indicated in the example below.
+In the case that, users want to let another component such as the Self-Adaptation Manager the responsibility to scale up/down the resources, the application must be submitted with the enable_external_adaptation option of the enqueue_compss command as indicated in the example below.

 ```bash
 $ enqueue_compss --num_nodes=3 --cpus-per-node=12 --gpus-per-node=2 \
        --node-memory=32000 --elasticity=2 --enable_external_adaptation=true \
        --container_image=/path/to/container.img --lang=c appName appArgs
 ```
-Then, when the application is running, the adaptation of the nodes can be performed by means of the adapt_compss_resources command in the following way
+Then, when the application is running, the adaptation of the nodes can be performed by means of the adapt_compss_resources command.
+The usage of this command depends on the underlying infrastructure manager

+#### Slurm managed cluster
+In the case where the computing infrastructure is managed by Slurm, the adapt_compss_resources must be invoked in the following way

 ```bash
 $ adapt_compss_resources <master_node> <master_job_id> CREATE SLURM-Cluster default <singularity_image>